 The research is still ongoing, but a pattern is already emerging:

 - For measuring CX at the transactional level, companies will move to mining data about interactions that occur in digital channels and in the contact center.
 For example, vendors like Clarabridge and Tethr mine call transcripts to detect customer and agent effort.
 And vendors such as Quantum Metric, Decibel Insight, and FullStory detect digital experiences that are most likely frustrating.

 - For measuring CX at the relationship level, it’s a bit more complicated.
 For that, companies will shorten surveys and augment the data they collect with data from other sources (e.g., operational data, interviews, and sentiment analysis) to get a picture of the general health of customers’ experiences with the firm.

-If you want to read more about what’s changing in CX measurement programs, check out my four-part blog series on CX surveys and beyond.
+If you want to hear more, join me in our session at CX North America.
+And if you want to read more about what’s changing in CX measurement programs, check out my four-part blog series on CX surveys and beyond.